 “My hope is that Facebook, instead of taking it personally that they would do something about the misinformation, the outrageous misinformation about the vaccine,” Biden added.

-A Facebook spokesperson told The Verge late on Monday that “We will not be distracted by accusations which aren’t supported by facts.
+A Facebook spokesperson told The Verge late on Monday, “We will not be distracted by accusations which aren’t supported by facts.

 “The facts show that Facebook is helping save lives.
 Period,” the company spokesperson was quoted as saying.